George Brown (Canadian politician): Legacy

 Brown's residence, formerly called Lambton Lodge and now called George Brown House, at 186 Beverley Street, Toronto, was named a National Historic Site of Canada in 1974.
 It is now operated by the Ontario Heritage Trust as a conference centre and offices.

 Brown also maintained an estate, Bow Park, near Brantford, Ontario.
 Bought in 1826, it was a cattle farm during Brown's time and is currently a seed farm.

-Toronto's George Brown College (founded 1967) is named after him.
+Toronto's George Brown Polytechnic (founded 1967 as George Brown College) is named after him.
 A statue of Brown can be found on the front west lawn of Queen's Park and another on Parliament Hill in Ottawa (sculpted by George William Hill in 1913).

 He was portrayed by Peter Outerbridge in the 2011 CBC Television film John A.: Birth of a Country.

 George Brown appears on a Canadian postage stamp issued on August 21, 1968.